 After the “not bad” comment I decided to get organized.
 Getting organized is a wonderful thing for a writer.
 I gathered some of my old stories that had suffered one or two rejections, wrote a few new ones, and put them all into relentless submission.
 Well, not relentless, but I figured ten markets per story would tell the tale, right?
 At least I was giving them a fighting chance.
 Next I improvised a spreadsheet out of poster board.
 Yeah, Excel was not a thing back then, at least not for me.
 Also, I bought a spike and placed it on my desk.
 That’s where all the rejection slips would go.

 But It didn't take long.
 I had primed the pump with all those years and all those manuscripts.
 My first pro sale came less than a year later, and soon I was selling regularly to professional markets.
-Now I've published more than forty stories, a collection, and two novels--with a third on the way in March of 2019.
+Now I've published more than forty stories, a collection, and three novels.
 My short work has been translated into multiple languages and reprinted in several Year's Best anthologies, and my second novel, Life on The Preservation, was a finalist for the Philip K. Dick Award.
 I've also been short-listed for the Theodore Sturgeon Memorial Award.
 These achievements are something more important than bragging points--they are benchmarks.
 Benchmarks are crucial, since writers thrive on faith as much as anything else, and losing faith is a lot easier than holding onto it.
 From my first appearance in Asimov’s in 2003 to the publication of The Chaos Function in 2019, it’s been steady upward progress, albeit with the usual disappoints along the way.
 I’m excited to see what comes next.